Skip to contents

 Details

-The structured form of the search query allows to look up up an address that is already split into its components.
+The structured form of the search query allows you to look up an address that is already split into its components.
 Each parameter represents a field of the address.
 All parameters are optional.
 You should only use the ones that are relevant for the address you want to geocode.

 See https://nominatim.org/release-docs/latest/api/Search/ for additional parameters to be passed to custom_query.